google/comprehensive-rust/src/android/interoperability/java.md

 {{#include java/Android.bp:libhello_jni}}
 ```

-Finally, we can call this function from Java:
+We then call this function from Java:

 _interoperability/java/HelloWorld.java_: